Supportive Housing Residence

 - Be licensed by the federal or state government; or

-- Be funded in part by government grants or loans; or
+- Be funded in part by government grants or loans.

-Registration and other requirements do not apply to four or fewer people with disabilities who are unrelated by blood, marriage or adoption as set forth in the definition of family in §10-2002 of the City Code and are occupying any lawful dwelling as a family.
+Registration and other requirements do not apply to four or fewer people with disabilities who are unrelated by blood, marriage or adoption as set forth in the definition of family in Part 10A of the UDO and are occupying any lawful dwelling as a family.

 |Required for Submittal|